 It's a good idea to audit your social media channels on an annual basis.
 Learn why and get some tips and resources you can use for your organization.
 Read time: under 2 minutes

 When was the last time your organization performed a social media audit?
 Pre-pandemic?
 In 2020 when everyone needed a pandemic-strategy update?
 Perhaps you’ve got an entirely new person managing your social channels now.
-Nevertheless, it’s a good idea to audit your organization’s social presence on an annual basis in order to review what has been working, what hasn’t, and make adjustments to your strategy accordingly.
+Nevertheless, it’s a good idea to audit your organization’s social presence on an annual basis in order to review what has been working and what hasn’t, and make adjustments to your strategy accordingly.
 There are many ways to audit your social media, but it can be narrowed down to these primary functions:

 - Measure Platforms